ictnlp/DiverseNMT/README.md

 # Modeling Fluency and Faithfulness for Diverse Neural Machine Translation

-PyTorch implementation of the models described in the AAAI2020 long paper **Modeling Fluency and Faithfulness for Diverse Neural Machine Translation**.
+PyTorch implementation of the models described in the AAAI2020 long paper [Modeling Fluency and Faithfulness for Diverse Neural Machine Translation](https://arxiv.org/pdf/1912.00178.pdf).

 ## Related code